iptracej-education/ZeroBuilder/README.md

 - GPT-4o

 ## 🎯 Objective

 **ZeroBuilder** is a modern deep vulnerability discovery pipeline — designed to:

 - Push the boundaries of automated vulnerability discovery beyond legacy systems such as DARPA CGC winners (Mayhem, Mechanical Phish) and Meta CaRE 2.0
-- Achieve full-spectrum vulnerability coverage — from guided fuzzing to concurrency bugs, SMT-based exploit synthesis, and collaborative review with human
+- Achieve wider vulnerability coverage — from guided fuzzing to concurrency bugs, SMT-based exploit synthesis, and collaborative review with human
 - Apply the latest advances in:
   - Graph-based neural modeling (GATs, TGNs)
   - Deep reinforcement learning (DRL)